JetBlue Airways (NASDAQ:JBLU) Updates Q2 2021 Earnings Guidance

-JetBlue Airways (NASDAQ:JBLU) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $- for the period.
+JetBlue Airways (NASDAQ:JBLU) updated its second quarter 2021 earnings guidance on Wednesday.
+The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $1.41 billion-1.47 billion, compared to the consensus revenue estimate of $1.43 billion.

-JetBlue Airways (NASDAQ:JBLU) last posted its earnings results on Tuesday, April 27th.
-The transportation company reported ($1.48) earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.69) by $0.21.
+JetBlue Airways (NASDAQ:JBLU) last released its quarterly earnings results on Tuesday, April 27th.
+The transportation company reported ($1.48) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($1.69) by $0.21.
 The firm had revenue of $733.00 million for the quarter, compared to the consensus estimate of $660.05 million.
-JetBlue Airways had a negative return on equity of 49.78% and a negative net margin of 63.83%.
-The business’s quarterly revenue was down 53.8% on a year-over-year basis.
-During the same quarter in the prior year, the business posted ($0.42) earnings per share.
-On average, analysts expect that JetBlue Airways will post -2.42 earnings per share for the current fiscal year.
+JetBlue Airways had a negative net margin of 63.83% and a negative return on equity of 49.78%.
+The firm’s quarterly revenue was down 53.8% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted ($0.42) EPS.
+On average, equities analysts forecast that JetBlue Airways will post -2.42 earnings per share for the current fiscal year.

-In other news, CFO Stephen J. Priest sold 7,692 shares of the firm’s stock in a transaction dated Tuesday, May 25th.
-The stock was sold at an average price of $20.61, for a total transaction of $158,532.12.
-Following the transaction, the chief financial officer now directly owns 44,108 shares of the company’s stock, valued at $909,065.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Stephen J. Priest sold 10,059 shares of the firm’s stock in a transaction dated Wednesday, May 19th.
-The shares were sold at an average price of $19.91, for a total value of $200,274.69.
-Following the transaction, the chief financial officer now directly owns 51,800 shares in the company, valued at $1,031,338.
+In other JetBlue Airways news, CFO Stephen J. Priest sold 7,692 shares of the business’s stock in a transaction dated Tuesday, May 25th.
+The shares were sold at an average price of $20.61, for a total transaction of $158,532.12.
+Following the completion of the transaction, the chief financial officer now directly owns 44,108 shares of the company’s stock, valued at approximately $909,065.88.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Alexander Chatkewitz sold 5,172 shares of the company’s stock in a transaction dated Tuesday, May 25th.
+The stock was sold at an average price of $20.77, for a total transaction of $107,422.44.
+Following the completion of the transaction, the vice president now owns 11,983 shares of the company’s stock, valued at approximately $248,886.91.
 The disclosure for this sale can be found here.
-Insiders have sold 24,001 shares of company stock worth $488,113 over the last ninety days.
-Insiders own 0.61% of the company’s stock.
+Over the last 90 days, insiders have sold 25,001 shares of company stock valued at $507,213.
+0.61% of the stock is owned by company insiders.

 JetBlue Airways Corporation provides air passenger transportation services.
 As of December 31, 2020, the company operated a fleet of 63 Airbus A321 aircraft, 1 Airbus A220 aircraft, 13 Airbus A321 neo aircraft, 130 Airbus A320 aircraft, and 60 Embraer E190 aircraft.
 It also served 98 destinations in the 30 states in the United States, the District of Columbia, the Commonwealth of Puerto Rico, the U.S.